gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Gradle now recognizes changes in the order of files for classpath properties as a reason to mark a task like `JavaCompile` out-of-date.
 The new `@OrderSensitive` annotation can be used on task input properties to turn this feature on in custom tasks.

+#### Better understanding of input file paths

+Previously, Gradle considered the absolute path of input files when determining if a task was up-to-date: if an input file was moved or renamed, even without changing it's contents, the task would be out-of-date.
+With the new path sensitivity feature Gradle can now observe just the relevant part of an input file's path.
+For example, with an `@InputFiles` property annotated with `@PathSensitive(PathSensitivity.NAME_ONLY)` only changes to the name of the input files will mark the task as out-of-date, but moving the files around won't.

 ### Sync can preserve files

 With the [Sync](dsl/org.gradle.api.tasks.Sync.html) task it is now possible to preserve files that already exist in the destination directory.